ForkMeMaybe/Shop-Lytics/README.md

 ### Limitations

-1. No logging for webhooks.
-2.  `access_token` is not stored in encrypted form.
+1.  `access_token` is not stored in encrypted form.
-3. When a user registers on our site for the first time, we are not fetching their existing data from Shopify.

 ### Assumptions